 CLI Reference

-The wb CLI reads, writes, and manipulates Excel files from the terminal.
+The wb CLI reads, writes, and inspects .xlsx workbooks from the terminal.

 Installation